 This paradise island is a popular Caribbean cruise destination, which is how we first encountered Barbados.
-Famed for its luxury resorts, if you’re travelling to Barbados and are looking for a home-from home, why not stay in a villa?
+Famed for its luxury resorts, if you’re travelling to Barbados and are looking for a home-from home, or for somewhere to hold a private island event, why not stay in a villa?

 Booking a villa has many benefits, but what exactly should you be looking for?
 Feet Do Travel discuss the best that Barbados has to offer.